-- 11.56.
-Detail the existing land use values for all areas associated with the project. - 11.57.
-Discuss the compatibility of the project with the surrounding area.
-The discussion should include: - (a) existing and proposed land uses, in and around the preferred alignment, referring to regional plans and the local government planning scheme/s - (b) any tenures overlying and adjacent to the preferred alignment, and any to be applied for as part of this project - (c) state interests identified in the State Planning Policy (SPP) - (d) locational factors influencing the choice of preferred alignment.
+- 11.72.
+Detail the existing land use values for all areas associated with the preferred alignment.
+Discuss the compatibility of the project with land that includes the proposed alignment and surrounding land which will be impacted by the project.
+The discussion should include: - (a) existing and proposed land uses in and around the preferred alignment, referring to regional plans and the local government planning schemes - (b) State interests identified in the State Planning Policy (SPP) (e.g. KRA No. 8: Harlaxton) - (c) any land characteristics that influenced the choice of the preferred alignment - (d) an explanation of the process for compensation for landholders directly impacted by the project - (e) a description and illustration of any tenures overlying and adjacent to the preferred alignment, and any to be applied for as part of this project and the legal implications and requirements of this tenure - (f) an analysis of the agricultural land uses in the project area based on the Agricultural Land Audit - (g) any petroleum and gas pipeline licence tenures and resource tenure holders within the vicinity of the proposed corridor.